Red Rose Cross Country League Constitution

 RULE 2 The objectives of the league shall be to hold four cross country races in each cross country season from selected venues and generally to encourage cross country running.

 RULE 3The member clubs of the league shall consist of those that affiliate each season.
 Membership of the league shall also be open to individuals for competitive purposes, who complete a registration as required by the league.

 RULE 4 Every competitor shall be an amateur as defined by UK Athletics and ECCA Laws and be first claim to his club for fourteen days prior to running in a league fixture in order to be considered for team counting.
 Every competitor must be registered prior to taking part in a fixture.

-The race number issued by the League is to be used for ALL races in he season.
+The race number issued by the League is to be used for ALL races in the season.
 Only the numbers issued by the

-League to be warn, the wearing of hand written numbers will result in disqualification.
+League to be worn; the wearing of hand written numbers will result in disqualification.

 RULE 5 The UK Athletics rule regarding age groups and ruling date 31 August (midnight)/1 September, shall apply.
 Minimum age, 8 years on the day of the race.
 Any number of competitors may compete for their respective club and as individuals.

 Under 11 Boys first THREE of each club to count